equalitie/mias/README.md

 monitoring/metrics in a stack

 ## Prerequisites
-A pre-existing docker swarm already setup and configured is necessary for orchestration of the stack.
+* A pre-existing docker swarm already setup and configured is necessary for orchestration of the stack.
+* A domain or subdomain with the A record pointed to the IP address of the gateway node for automatic issuance of a Let's Encrypt SSL certificate.

 ## Introduction